zeromq/ingescape/README.md

 ### Testing
-Two test programs are built and installed with Ingescape.
-They are called *igsTester* and *igsPartner* and are installed in /usr/local/bin on \*nix boxes.
+Three test programs are built and installed with Ingescape.
+They are called *igsTester*,  *igsPartner* and *igsStresser*.
+They are installed in /usr/local/bin on \*nix boxes.
 They enable various series of tests - static and dynamic - to check the library. **They are optional if you are a user and not a contributor.**

 #### Static tests on most of the API
 ```